OfficeDev/open-xml-docs/docs/general/how-to-add-a-new-document-part-that-receives-a-relationship-id-to-a-package.md

 The code then adds the `DigitalSignatureOriginPart` part, the `ExtendedFilePropertiesPart` part, and the `ThumbnailPart` part in the new word processing document with realtionship IDs rId4, rId5, and rId6.

 > [!NOTE]
 > The <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.AddNewPart*> method creates a relationship from the current document part to the new document part.
 This method returns the new document part.
-Also, you can use the <a href="xref:DocumentFormat.OpenXml.Packaging.DataPart.FeedData*?displayProperty=nameWithType"/> method to fill the document part.
+Also, you can use the <xref:DocumentFormat.OpenXml.Packaging.DataPart.FeedData> method to fill the document part.

 ## Sample Code